Astrophysical Tests of Modified Gravity: Stellar and Gaseous Rotation Curves in Dwarf Galaxies: Data and reduction

+where $d_i$ is the distance to the galaxy with mass $M_i$ and virial radius $r_i$.
+The sum extends over galaxies inside the Compton wavelength ($\lambda_{\rm C}=1,\,3,\,10$ Mpc for $f_{R0}=10^{-7},\, 10^{-6},\,10^{-5}$).
+The motivation behind this is that the chameleon force is suppressed outside the Compton wavelength so that the fields sourced by any galaxies outside a sphere of radius $\lambda_{\rm C}$ will have attained their asymptotic values. }

-It is essential for our test to know the screening level of a galaxy given a set of model parameters.
-We check the screening level of a galaxy based on the procedure described in \citet{cabre2012}.
-According to \citet{cabre2012}, a galaxy can be self-screened or screened by the Newtonian potentials of its neighbours.
-Based on the data described in \citet{cabre2012}, we estimate the Newtonian potential due to environment for all the six galaxies in our sample.
+Based on the data described in \cite{cabre2012}, we estimate the Newtonian potential due to environment for all the six galaxies in our sample.
 It is found that, with the exception of galaxy ESO 2340130, all other galaxies inhabit regions where the Newtonian potentials is low enough that they are not environmentally screened.
 Therefore, it is possible to test chameleon theories if their self-Newtonian potential is less than the given value of $\chi_c$.
 In table \ref{tab:basics} we show the values of the Newtonian potential due to environment for different $f_{R0}$ values.

 We derive the self-Newtonian potential of the galaxies using their stellar rotation curve.
 We are interested in probing $\chi_c<10^{-6}$.
 At these low values, main-sequence stars are screened and hence have zero scalar charge.
 Therefore, they move according to general relativity and their rotation velocity traces the true mass of the galaxy\footnote{In this context, the true mass of the galaxy is identical to its lensing mass.}.
-Also, we assume that the galactic density profile is described by either an NFW or core-singular isothermal sphere (cSIS) model \citep{deblok10}:
+Also, we assume that the galactic density profile is described by either an NFW or core-singular isothermal sphere (cSIS) model \cite{deblok10}:

 where $\rho_0$ and $r_0$ are the central densities and scale radii respectively.
 When determining the screening level of a specific galaxy, we will use the empirically-fitted profiles in conjunction with equation (\ref{eq:screenrad}) to find the screening radius.
 The $\infty$ in the upper limit is really a proxy for the radius at which the field reaches its cosmic value.
 The NFW profile (equation (\ref{eq:nfw})) falls off sufficiently quickly at large radii that this may be performed exactly but the cSIS profile (equation (\ref{eq:cSIS})) has a slower fall-off and is unphysical at large radii.
 For this reason, we integrate to $R_{\rm 200}$ in order to determine the screening radius.
 One should really integrate to a few Compton wavelengths out from this, however this will introduce some model-dependency.
 Integrating to $R_{200}$ is completely consistent with the approximation that the mass is negligible, and we have checked that the results are robust to changing the upper limits to a few times $R_{\rm 200}$.